 For all three cases, lead had leached from brass fittings and lead-soldered seams in drinking water storage tanks.
 The three water systems used low mineral drinking water that had intensified the leaching process”

 Frantisek Kozisek, National Institute of Public Health Czech Republic

 In Emergencies Only?

-The process of distillation is a beneficial one, and distilled water has many extremely valuable uses.
+The process of distillation is a beneficial one, and distilled water has many extremely valuable uses – particularly in a medical setting.
 However, low-mineral water should not be consumed as the main source of drinking water over a significant period of time.

 Following the assessment of global data, in 2004, the World Health Organization (WHO) stated that demineralized water “has a definite adverse influence on the animal and human organism.”

 We don’t all have the benefit of being joined up to a municipal water source.
 For some people, for practical or geographical reasons, it’s not possible; and for others it’s a lifestyle choice.
 Many people like the idea of being self-sufficient and establishing their own water supply.

 Across America, over 15 million people use groundwater-fed private wells, living off-grid and off the pipeline map that stretches across the country.

 Ground water is rainfall that has moved downwards through the surface layer of soil and rocks until it reaches a layer of rock so dense that it can move no further.
 Some of the rainfall will be used by plants and tree roots, but what remains can be drilled for available ground water.

 All sounds very natural and healthy, so where is the danger?
 After all, there’s no risk of aging pipework leaking lead or chemicals into your water supply, a worry which millions of Americans face every day.